mbahvw/kit-katacoda-scenarios/kubectl-advance/step7.md

 `kubectl iexec test`{{execute}}

-Cd into the /tmp directory and verify whether the directory has been copied.
+List the content  of the /tmp directory to verify whether the directory has been copied `ls /tmp`.

 Type `exit` to exit the shell.